Karaborg/My-Docker-Notes/README.md

 ## Inspecting Images
-To inspect a image, which will let you see all the details about the image:
+To inspect an image, which will let you see all the details about the image:
 ```
 $ docker image inspect <imageId>
 ```

 ## Copy File Into & From Container
-Copy from local to running container:
+Copy from local to the running container:
 ```
 $ docker cp <filePath> <imageName>:/<destinationPath>
 ```